alexliesenfeld/health/README.md

 This library lets you configure failure tolerant checks that allow some degree of failure.
 The check is only considered failed, when predefined tolerance thresholds have been crossed.

-To allow some failure, please have a look at the `FailureTolerance` and `FailureToleranceThreshold` attributes in your [check configuration](https://pkg.go.dev/github.com/alexliesenfeld/health#Check).
+To allow some failure, please have a look at the `MaxTimeInError` and `MaxConsecutiveFails` attributes in your [check configuration](https://pkg.go.dev/github.com/alexliesenfeld/health#Check).

 ### Example